k4u5h4L/Memorify/README.md

 A simple memory game made using HTML, CSS and JS.

 ## Coming soon:
-* custom number of rounds.
+* Custom number of rounds.
-* TImer to time each round.
+* Timer to time each round.

 ## References:
 * Template: [Colorlib](https://www.colorlib.com)